assetricity/isbm2_adaptor_rest/docs/ConsumerRequestServiceApi.md

 require 'time'
 require 'isbm2_adaptor_rest'
 # setup authorization
-ISBMRestAdaptor.configure do |config|
+IsbmRestAdaptor.configure do |config|
   # Configure HTTP basic authorization: username_password
   config.username = 'YOUR USERNAME'
   config.password = 'YOUR PASSWORD'
 end

-api_instance = ISBMRestAdaptor::ConsumerRequestServiceApi.new
+api_instance = IsbmRestAdaptor::ConsumerRequestServiceApi.new
 session_id = 'session_id_example' # String | The identifier of the session at which the response message was recieved. request_id = 'request_id_example' # String | The identifier of the origianal request for the response.